vuejs/docs/src/api/sfc-tooling.md

 ### Vite

 [Vite](https://vitejs.dev/) is a lightweight and fast build tool with first-class Vue SFC support.
-It is created by Evan You, who is also the author of Vue itself!
+It is created by Evan You, who is also the author of Vue!

 To get started with Vite + Vue, simply run: